google/earthenterprise/docs/geedocs/docsrc/answer/portable/portableUserGuideWinLinux.rst

       .. _Connect_Using_Google_earth_Plugin:
       .. rubric:: Connect using the Google Earth Plug-in

-      GEE Portable comes with preconfigured HTML page called ``hello_maps.html`` that display your map using the Google Map API.
+      GEE Portable comes with a preconfigured HTML page called ``hello_maps.html`` that displays your map using the Google Map API.

       If you wish to make your own custom application, start by making a copy of either of these files and then add your own edits.